FelixKleineBoesing/raspberryBackend/Readme.md

-# Rapsberry Pi/Arduino Backend (In Development)
+# Raspberry Pi/Arduino Backend (In Development)

 ### Introduction

-This repository supplies a backend that runs on a rapsberry pi and gathers informations from different sensors (temperature, humidity, IR) taht are wireless connected with the rapsberry pi via arduino modules.
+This repository supplies a backend that runs on a raspberry pi and gathers informations from different sensors (temperature, humidity, IR) taht are wireless connected with the rapsberry pi via arduino modules.

 ### Hardware